Overview

 - Enigm Command actions should be authenticated, authorized, and auditable.

-- Optional Enigm OS posture can strengthen device trust decisions where deployed.
+- Optional Enigm OS posture can strengthen Device Trust decisions where deployed.

 - Enigm Key should use authenticated, encrypted communication and event-bound emergency data handling.